Cookie Consent by Free Privacy Policy Generator

 1. Albumin

-The most abundant protein in plasma, albumin helps maintain oncotic pressure, preventing fluid from leaking out of blood vessels.
+The most abundant protein in plasma, albumin, helps maintain oncotic pressure, preventing fluid from leaking out of blood vessels.
 It also binds to hormones, fatty acids, and certain medications, helping transport them through the bloodstream.

 2. Antibodies (Immunoglobulins)